tawandachiteshe/dokploy-deploy-action/README.md

 # Dokploy Deploy Actions

-This repository contains GitHub Actions for deploying projects using Dokploy.
+This repository contains GitHub Actions for deploying applications using Dokploy.

 ## Features